m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/samples/tanzu-kubernetes-service/_index.md

 $ cp -r /root/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/* /tmp/mii-sample
 ```

-**Note**: We will refer to this working copy of the sample as `/tmp/mii-sample`; however, you can use a different location.
+**NOTE:** We will refer to this working copy of the sample as `/tmp/mii-sample`; however, you can use a different location.

 Download the latest WebLogic Deploying Tooling (WDT) and WebLogic Image Tool (WIT) installer ZIP files to your `/tmp/mii-sample/model-images` directory.
 Both WDT and WIT are required to create your Model in Image container images.